-3 Implementation
+3 IMPLEMENTATION

-We implement our prototype replay system and proxies in C++, to provide efficient runtime and controlled memory usage.
+We implement a prototype replay system and proxies in C++, to provide efficient run-time, and full control over memory usage.

 Query System: In two-level query distribution system (Figure 4), with a controller and multiple clients.
 The controller runs two processes, the Reader, for trace input, and another, the Postman to distribute queries.
 One or more machines are clients, each with distributor and multiple querier processes.
-Processes use event-driven programming to minimize state and scale to a large number of concurrent TCP connections.
+Processes use eventdriven programming to minimize state and scale to a large number of concurrent TCP connections.
 The reader pre-loads a window of queries to avoid falling behind real time.

 Server Proxy: The proxies around the server run as either recursive proxy or authoritative proxy (§2.4).
 A single reader thread reads from a tunnel network interface, while multiple worker threads read from a thread-safe queue that rewrites queries (§2.4).
+Our prototype of the recursive proxy only talks to a single authoritative proxy.
+Supporting partitioning the zones across the set of different authoritative servers is a future work.